Skip to main content

 Date Posted: August 12, 2024

-Continuing the pattern begun by Elton R. Smith and his successor Jack Laurie, Marlette dairyman Wayne H. Wood was another product of Farm Bureau’s priority on developing strong leaders from within its own ranks.
+Continuing the pattern begun by Elton R. Smith and his successor Jack Laurie, Marlette farmer Wayne H. Wood was another product of Farm Bureau’s priority on developing strong leaders from within its own ranks.
 Already active as Sanilac County Farm Bureau president, Wood’s first taste of state-level leadership came in 1974, representing the state Young Farmer committee on the MFB Board of Directors.

 Ten years later he won an at-large seat on the state board, then the District 6 seat representing members across the Thumb.
 When Laurie was picked to succeed Smith in December 1986, Wood was picked as his second in command.

-Twelve years later it was Wood’s turn, chosen to succeed Laurie as President of the Michigan Farm Bureau in December 2000.
+Twelve years later it was Wood’s turn, chosen to succeed Laurie as president of the Michigan Farm Bureau in December 2000.
 His 14-year presidency was marked by some major wins for Michigan agriculture, many of them owing to Wood’s political savvy and aptitude for working both sides of the aisle in Lansing.

 Wood served and for a time chaired the Michigan Agriculture Preservation Fund Board, appointed by the governor to oversee the state’s Purchase of Development Rights program and grant funding.
 He also spent four years presiding over the Michigan Farmland and Community Alliance (MFCA), an MFB affiliate dedicated to farmland preservation.